Endoscopic Spine Surgery

 • Lumbar spine conditions

-Endoscopic spine surgery procedures are not suitable for all patients, however.
+Endoscopic spine surgery procedures are not suitable for all patients.
 As with any surgical procedure, talk with your surgeon to determine if you are a good candidate for this technique.
 In general, these techniques work well for patients who:

 • Have not found relief with conservative therapy